 Capturing the Beauty of Le Corbusier’s Villa Savoye: A Collection of Photographs

-Villa Savoye: A History of an Iconic House
+Villa Savoye: The History of an Iconic House

 The Villa Savoye was built as a country retreat for the wealthy French insurer Pierre Savoye and his wife, Eugénie.
 In the spring of 1928, they commissioned the design to the renowned architect Le Corbusier and his cousin Pierre Jeanneret.